Meeting and surpassing all audience expectations every day.

 Yes, sir.

-And I I totally understand it.
+I totally agree with that, and I totally understand it.

-Uh at the same time, do not doubt that people in this regime are going to be doing everything they can to make it impossible.
+But at the same time, do not doubt that people in this regime are going to be doing everything they can to make it impossible with regulations, with laws, with penalties that are punitive financially.

 That's how they are going to do this.

-They just like every Democrat, they run around, they campaign on it, and they complain, they run against Exxon and they run against Mobile and all these other people.
+They just like every Democrat, they run around, they campaign on it, and they complain, they run against Exxon, and they run against Mobile and all these other people.

-When it comes down, it's time for the pedal to hit the road, they don't want any part of energy independence.
+When it comes down, it's time for the pedal to hit the road.

 They don't want this country to escape that yoke.